Mortgage payment holidays

 When will my mortgage payment holiday start?

 Where possible we will start your mortgage payment holiday from your next monthly payment.
-However, if your next payment is due in the next few days, your mortgage payment holiday may start the following month.
+If this payment is due in the next three days, please call us on (freephone) 0800 072 9739.